I AM LEGEND

 I Am Legend has been announced as a film production fairly much ever since it was published.
 In 1957, Hammer Films intended to shoot an adaptation entitled Night Creatures but this was abandoned after the British censorship board decided that the film as planned would have to be banned.
 This eventually went ahead as the Italian-American produced The Last Man on Earth (1964) starring Vincent Price.
 Richard Matheson co-wrote the screenplay but was dissatisfied with the results and substituted the name Logan Swanson on the credits.
 The Last Man on Earth suffers from a crippling dullness, although to its credit is the only of the film adaptations of I Am Legend that follows the novel, especially when it comes to retaining the idea of the last man on earth fighting vampires and the twist ending.
 Next came The Omega Man (1971) starring Charlton Heston, which replaced the vampires with albinoid mutants and pumped up the action element.

-One kept cringing through the various incarnations of I Am Legend – ie. Michael Bay, one of the worst directors in the world – and hoped somewhere in all of this that the various parties might give us a faithful adaptation of the story.
-One supposes that they should have given up hope upon seeing that the finished film version was based on the script that John William Corrington and Joyce Hooper Corrington wrote for The Omega Man, as well as the name of Akiva Goldsman who had been employed to work over Mark Protosevich’s script.
-Akiva Goldsman has laid a swathe of atrocities across the genre with his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), the previous Will Smith science-fiction outing I, Robot (2004), The Da Vinci Code (2006), Angels & Demons (2009) and Insurgent (2015), as well as his having produced the Will Smith follow-up vehicle Hancock (2008), Jonah Hex (2010) and several films, Deep Blue Sea (1999) and Mindhunters (2004), for the perpetually dreadful Renny Harlin, and producing the terrible tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015).
+One kept cringing through the various incarnations of I Am Legend ie. Michael Bay, one of the worst directors in the world and hoped somewhere in all of this that the various parties might give us a faithful adaptation of the story.
+One supposes that they should have given up hope upon seeing that the finished film version was based on the script that John William Corrington and Joyce Hooper Corrington wrote for The Omega Man, as well as the name of Akiva Goldsman who had been employed to work over Mark Protosevichs script.
+Akiva Goldsman has laid a swathe of atrocities across the genre with his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), the previous Will Smith science-fiction outing I, Robot (2004), The Da Vinci Code (2006), Angels & Demons (2009), Insurgent (2015), The Dark Tower (2017) and Rings (2017), as well as his having produced the Will Smith follow-up vehicle Hancock (2008), Jonah Hex (2010) and several films, Deep Blue Sea (1999) and Mindhunters (2004), for the perpetually dreadful Renny Harlin, and producing the terrible tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015).

 I Am Legend was a reasonable box-office success and Will Smith has signed up to play in a prequel, although in 2014 it was announced this would not be happening.
 I Am Omega (2007) was a cheap copy from The Asylum.

-Francis Lawrence subsequently went onto make the non-genre Water for Elephants (2011) and next took over The Hunger Games franchise with The Hunger Games: Catching Fire (2013), The Hunger Games: Mockingjay Part 1 (2014) and The Hunger Games: Mockingjay Part 2 (2015).
+Francis Lawrence subsequently went onto make the non-genre Water for Elephants (2011) and next took over The Hunger Games franchise with The Hunger Games: Catching Fire (2013), The Hunger Games: Mockingjay Part 1 (2014) and The Hunger Games: Mockingjay Part 2 (2015), followed by Red Sparrow (2018).
 He has also directed the tv pilot Gotham (2012) about a female detective drawn into a magical version of New York City, as well as produced the alternate world political drama tv series Kings (2009) and the tv series Touch (2012-3) about a father whose son can predict the future.

 Richard Mathesons other genre works include The Incredible Shrinking Man (1957) based on his novel, the scripts for Roger Cormans Edgar Allan Poe adaptations The House of Usher/The Fall of the House of Usher (1960), Pit and the Pendulum (1961), Tales of Terror (1962) and The Raven (1963), the Jules Verne adaptation Master of the World (1961), the occult film Night of the Eagle/Burn, Witch, Burn (1961), the Corman-produced morticians comedy The Comedy of Terrors (1963), The Last Man on Earth (1964) based on I Am Legend, the Hammer psycho-thriller The Fanatic/Die, Die, My Darling (1965), the classic Hammer occult film The Devil Rides Out/The Devils Bride (1968), the historical biopic De Sade (1969), Steven Spielbergs first film Duel (1971), The Night Stalker (1972) and The Night Strangler (1973) tv movies, the haunted house film The Legend of Hell House (1973), the tv adaptation of Dracula (1974), the tv movies Scream of the Wolf (1974), The Stranger Within (1974), Trilogy of Terror (1975), Dead of Night (1977) and The Strange Possession of Mrs. Oliver (1977), the tv adaptation of Ray Bradburys The Martian Chronicles (1980), the time travel romance Somewhere in Time (1980) from his own novel, Jaws 3-D (1983), Twilight Zone The Movie (1983), and numerous classic episodes of The Twilight Zone, Thriller and Star Trek.
 Works based on his novels and stories are The Omega Man (1971) from his I Am Legend, the afterlife fantasy What Dreams May Come (1998), the fine ghost story Stir of Echoes (1999), The Box (2009) and Real Steel (2011).